j-ntw/battleshiprep/README.md

 else
     Player 1 ends turn, Player 2 turn starts

-Player 2 Attack:
+CPU Attack:
-Player 1 calls a shot "B5"
+CPU calls a random shot from list of available points.
 CPU checks if miss or hit and updates the board. (clear all output) CPU checks if Player 1 has any surviving ships.
 If Player 1 has no remaining ships